robertvunabandi/mit-course-match/docs/Dilemma.md

 # Current Dilemmas

+## Maximizing training data collection through labelling of response: should we even do this?

+The answers to the questions may change after the person ends up declaring their major.

+The person may have been influenced by the answers to their survey in declaring their major.
+Simply labelling the previous answers prevents us from knowing whether the survey had an influence at all.

+## How to prevent non-MIT to answer this survey or MIT to answer multiple times?

+**We will use MITOpenID connect and have people log in through it.**

+*Can we make people use certificates?
+If so, that'd be a lot nicer.*

+The way this this will work is that after they are done completing their survey, we will prompt them to log in to confirm that they are MIT.
+Once they log in, we have a way to match one set of answer to one individual.

+We will hash the receivable information from MIT OpenID Connect so that we're not able to match a given user's response with a specific user.

+# Solved Dilemmas

 ## How do we maximize the collection of training data?

 The people who will answer this survey, who ideally are from MIT, will fit into two categories: those who have declared their major and those who haven't.
 This project can potentially help those who haven't declared their majors.
 However, in order for it to be useful, we need responses from those who have.